realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 If:

 - Procedures are transparent
-but preservation collapses, legitimacy fails.
+but preservation collapses → legitimacy fails.

 If:

 - Participation exists
-but expansion stalls permanently, legitimacy erodes.
+but expansion stalls permanently → legitimacy erodes.

 If:

 - Rules are followed
-but environmental constraints are violated, legitimacy destabilizes.
+but environmental limits are violated → legitimacy destabilizes.

-Procedural fairness, economic design, political architecture, and philosophical framing must all align with:
+All human systems must justify themselves by alignment with:

 - Preservation
 - Adaptive expansion
 - Environmental constraint

 Fairness that protects unsustainable systems is not legitimacy.
 Efficiency that destroys preservation is not legitimacy.
 Ideology that ignores constraint is not legitimacy.

-All human systems must justify themselves by alignment with the three clamps.

 ---